-I am a West Bath resident creating Maine By Foot as a guide to some of Maine’s wonderful trails.
+I am a West Bath resident creating Maine By Foot as a guide to finding as many of Maine’s wonderful trails as I can.
 Many of these are open to the public thanks to generations of generous land owners who have protected their land from development, and to the work and dedication of land trusts and other conservation organizations.

 I update this site as I discover walks or re-do old ones.
 I am not including snowmobile/ATV trails, but I encourage walkers to contact your local club and get a map of nearby tracks — these can sometimes make for great walking or skiing.

 I have added a link when I can to the organization responsible for maintaining the land.
 These websites are often very informative and provide maps, as well as a bit of the history, ecology and geology of the land.
 In addition, trail maps are often available at trailhead kiosks.

 - Pets: Please check whether dogs are allowed on preserves and whether they should be on leash.
 Most land trust preserves and parks accept dogs; others, like The Nature Conservancy and Audubon sanctuaries, do not.
-It’s a good idea to generally keep your dog on a leash at the preserves that do allow pets.
+It’s a good idea to generally keep your dog on a leash at the preserves that do allow pets to protect wildlife and prevent dog-averse walkers you encounter from getting nervous.